roc-lang/roc/roc-for-elm-programmers.md

 > that explanation, this section is already the longest!

 Instead of traditional algebraic data types (like Elm has), Roc uses something more like OCaml's *polymorphic variants*.
-They're called *tags*.
+In Roc they're called *tags*.
 Here are some examples of using tags in a REPL:

 ```
 > True